vectorize-io/vectorize-connect-sdk/README.md

 # Vectorize Connect SDK

-TypeScript/JavaScript SDK for connecting to Google Drive and the Vectorize API
+TypeScript/JavaScript SDK for connecting different platforms such as Google Drive to the Vectorize platform.

-This is a lightweight client for Google Drive OAuth authentication and Vectorize API integration.
+This is a lightweight client that provides functionality for Google Drive OAuth authentication and Vectorize API integration.
 The SDK helps you create connectors to Google Drive, let users select files, and manage those connections through the Vectorize platform.

 ## SDK Installation